Finding a physical activity routine that is both enjoyable and challenging isn’t always straightforward, particularly for those new to exercise.

 The benefits of low impact exercise

 Low impact physical activity can be adapted to suit all levels of fitness.
-These activities temper the amount of force being applied to the body, and are therefore be less jarring to joints, bones and connective tissue.
+These activities temper the amount of force being applied to the body, and are therefore less jarring to joints, bones and connective tissue.

 There are many benefits to low impact exercise, but it has been argued that these activities don’t provide the same aerobic benefits as high impact exercises.
 However, as researchers from Detroit University have argued, low impact exercises when undertaken regularly enough can be sufficient in improving aerobic fitness.
 Furthermore, according to NHS Choices, low impact exercise can be just as beneficial to heart health as high impact activities.